-7 Enable Request Security
+6 Enable Request Security

 If enabled, connection request blocks will have an additional setting allowing security to be applied to individual requests.
-A special rule is also applied, which automatically allows an assigned connector to view or edit their requests even if the connector doesn't have security to the connection opportunity or type.
-Enabling this setting will noticeably impact performance when there are a significant number of requests.
+A special rule is also applied, which automatically allows an assigned connector to view or edit their requests when the connector doesn't have security to the connection opportunity or type.